-On your first day we suggest you get your bearings and learn a bit about Irish history.
+On the first day of your Dublin break, we suggest you get your bearings and learn a bit about Irish history.
 The first stop is at Trinity College Dublin where you can stroll through the campus grounds founded in 1952 and the oldest university in Ireland.
 Also take in a visit to The Book of Kells, Ireland’s oldest manuscript located within the grounds of Trinity College.

 Dublin has four national museums and they are all free to visit so pop along to the Natural History Museum where you will find over 10,000 different preserved species of animals from around the world.

 A day dedicated to adventure and seeing all the main sights in the city.
 Ride the hop on hop off bus tour of Dublin, it has over 40 stops and two different routes so you can get to almost anywhere in the city.
-The bus stops at the famous Kilmainham Gaol and well worth a visit, the Gaol (Jail in Irish) was home to many prisoners who were significant in history as being a part of the battle with Britain for Independence.
+The bus stops at the famous Kilmainham Gaol, which is well worth a visit on a Dublin city break.
+The Gaol (Jail in Irish) was home to many prisoners who were significant in history as being a part of the battle with Britain for Independence.

 For people that are interested in Irish sport, a visit to Croke Park our national hurling and Gaelic football home.
 The stadium is about 10 minutes’ walk from the last stop on the hop on hop off and has a stadium tour where you can visit the dressing rooms, walk on the field and visit the press boxes.

 Next off the bus tour is a visit to Dublin’s top visitor attraction – The Guinness Storehouse, this is without a doubt a must see for anyone visiting Dublin.
 The tour takes you through the history of the Guinness brand, the making process from start to finish and the tour ends with a pint of the good stuff in the Gravity Bar with views across Dublin city.